zhandrew4/music-mood-classification/README.md

 # music-mood-classification

-data_cleaning is a Jupyter Notebook containing the code to remove null data points and pull audio features from the API.
+data_cleaning.ipnyb is a Jupyter Notebook containing the code to remove null data points and pull audio features from the API.

-muse_v3 is the original dataset
+muse_v3.csv is the original dataset

-cleaned contains the song titles and spotify IDs w/ null values removed
+cleaned.csv contains the song titles and spotify IDs w/ null values removed

-audio_feat contains the pulled audio features for each song
+audio_feat.csv contains the pulled audio features for each song

-**full_data contains the full data with song titles, artists, and audio features**
+**full_data.csv contains the full data with song titles, artists, and audio features**